OpenDSA/OpenDSA/RST/en/Glossary.rst

       The number of comparisons required is often used as a :term:`measure of cost` for sorting and searching algorithms.

+   compiler
+      A computer program that reads computer programs and converts them into a form that can be directly excecuted by some form of computer.
+      The major phases in a compiler include :term:`lexical analysis`, :term:`syntax analysis`, :term:`intermediate code generation`,
+      :term:`code optimization`, and :term:`code generation`.
+      More broadly, a compiler can be viewed as :term:`parsing
+      <parser>` the program to verify that it is syntactically
+      correct, and then doing :term:`code generation` to convert the hig-level program into something that the computer can execute.

    compile-time polymorphism
       A form of :term:`polymorphism` known as Overloading.
       Overloaded methods have the same names, but different signatures